RF-KeyTA/KeyTA/src/keyta/tests/actions/features.md

 ### General

 - A change to a form field is saved automatically
-- Removing the only / last System will result in a notification and won't be saved.
+- Removing the last System will result in a notification and won't be saved.

 ### Windows